Internet Comments - Freedom of Speech or Freedom to Abuse and Subvert Free Speech?

 - 'Without moderators - things would get ugly fast.
 The stuff that we reject is pretty virulent.
 People try to get the most disgusting comments through us.'
 Erin Wright, 'New York Times' .

 On major web sites thousands of comments may be received every day on different pages.
-The administrators of these sites must decide whether to allow a free-for-all when it comes to feedback, or to control the facility.
+The administrators of these sites must decide whether to allow a free-for-all, or whether to control the facility.
 The general consensus seems to be that the free-for-all is on its way out .
-One possibility is to ban all comments, and that is an option increasingly exercised by some writers such as John Gruber on 'Daring Fireball' and Andrew Sullivan at 'The Daily Beast' .
+One option is to ban all comments - an option increasingly exercised by some writers such as John Gruber on 'Daring Fireball' and Andrew Sullivan at 'The Daily Beast' .
 But that may seem unnecessarily restrictive.
 If a more liberal form of control is to be tried then it must be done either through a team of moderators, or through some method which detects and spotlights comments which disobey the rules.
 Various methods have indeed been suggested and tried.

 Some, like the 'New York Times' and 'National Public Radio' (NPR), have introduced moderation systems which give preferential treatment to commenters of proven quality.
 These may be automatically approved, but all other feedback will be checked before it is published .
 According to one of the 'New York Times' moderators, about 70% of comments are passed, whilst the rest are deleted.
 To be approved, feedback has to be relevant, free from abuse, and coherent .

 Threaded replies to comments may also be helpful as a method of linking related issues together in the Comments section and making it less disjointed.
-Threaded comments are now found on many sites - they don't necessarily lead to the removal of bad comments, but at least they make it easier to find relevant feedback.
+Threaded posts can now be found on many sites - they don't necessarily lead to the removal of bad comments, but at least they make it easier to find relevant feedback.

 'Metafilter', an on-line blog site, adopts a powerful control on commenters by laying down guidelines.
 Anyone who wishes to comment has a pay a small fee.
-If they then disobey the rules, they are banned without a refund - a tough policy certainly, but perhaps it is necessary to maintain reasoned feedback .
+If they then disobey the rules, they are banned without a refund.
+It's a tough policy certainly, but perhaps a tough policy is necessary to maintain reasoned feedback .

-Increasingly administrators are trying to reduce anonymity by insisting that all comments should be accompanied by a real name or at least an identity on a social network such as 'FaceBook' The thinking is that if people can't remain anonymous, they are more likely to be restrained in their utterances .
+Increasingly administrators are trying to reduce anonymity by insisting that every comment should be accompanied by a real name or at least an identity on a social network such as 'FaceBook'.
+The thinking is that if people can't remain anonymous, they are more likely to be restrained in what they say .

 What Can Be Done By All Who Compile Web Pages?

 What about sites like HubPages where articles are written by individual authors?
 On sites like this, most control is rightly in the hands of the author who merely wishes for their feedback to remain constructive.
 These authors have to administer their own pages, review feedback and delete if necessary, applying their own rules to their own work.
 Usually no control at all is necessary, but in those rare instances where it is, I think the most practical answer is the simplest.
-Anybody who promotes a 'discussion' by introducing a Comments facility at the end of the web page should also act to take control of the discussion.
-This is in the interest both of the author if s/he wishes for the page to retain credibility, and also to genuine sincere correspondents who may find their views overwhelmed or subjected to abuse by others.
+Anybody who promotes a 'discussion' by introducing a Comments facility, should act to take control of the discussion.
+This is in the interest both of the author who wishes to retain credibility, and also to genuine correspondents who may find their posts overwhelmed or subjected to abuse by others.

 - Limit all correspondents to 3 or 5 comments (or another appropriate number of your choosing).
-This will not only help to prevent individuals from dominating and overwhelming the page with their own views.
-It will also make people who wish to contribute several points rather more selective and judicious in the comments they make.
+This will not only help to prevent individuals from dominating and overwhelming the page with their own views - it will also make people who wish to contribute several points rather more judicious in the comments they make.

 - Limit the length of feedback.
-Long comments are time-consuming to read and respond to, and they may tend to swamp other shorter replies.
+Long comments are time-consuming to read and reply to, and they may swamp other shorter replies.
 Anyone who scrolls through is likely to miss short pertinent viewpoints buried amidst long rambling comments.

 - Ensure that the comments stay broadly on track.
 There is a possible home for wide-ranging discussions on forums.
-Whether the author of an article wishes his article to be turned into a debate is for the author alone to decide.
+Whether the originator of an article wishes their article to be turned into a debate is for him or her alone to decide.